 LGBTQIA+ representation on the front covers of books could be explicitly showcased in either the title, any depictions, or both.
 To read any book in any of the libraries, one had to select the cover of the book to read, and as such, the representation found there is relevant to this paper as any pupil reading the books would first see the cover.
 To determine if the front cover contained LGBTQIA+ representation, I looked for explicit LGBTQIA+ words such as LGBT, Gay, Bi, and Queer.
 I also viewed the depictions while looking for explicit representation in the form of LGBTQIA+ paraphernalia, symbols used for depicting sexualities or sexes, depiction of same-sex couples kissing, and other such examples.
 I read every summary to determine if it contained any explicit references to LGBTQIA+ themes or characters, as well as implicit suggestions of LGBTQIA+ representation, such as suggestions of a character having a crush on a same-sex person or uncertainty around gender.

 To determine if the rest of the book contained representation, I read through every book, paying extra attention to books with any explicit representation on the front page.
-I viewed pictures within the books similarly to the front page, looking for clear signs of LGBTQIA+ representation.

 3.3 Sampling and Data Collection